MahamShakir/VectorSpaceModel/README.md

 ### Created by Maham Shakir

-Simple UI to enter queries and retrieve Document IDs with cosine similarity at a given threshold.
+Simple UI to enter queries and retrieve Document IDs with cosine similarity at a given threshold (α = 0.005)

 - word_generator.py for unique vocabulary creation
 - tf-idfs_generator.py for calculating tf-idfs on dataset